How-To Make Kefir and Recipes

 If you are going to use milk kefir-grains for this, do not use all your milk kefir-grains, but only spare grains.
 I suggest to keep milk kefir-grains, transferred to a sugar-solution, for that purpose only.
 So, once the grains have established in fruit-juice and sugar-water-based medium, do not transfer the grains back to milk later down the track.
 However, if one is inclined to experiment, then feel free to go ahead, for kefir grains lend themselves well to the experimenter at heart.
 I mean to say, look at what I've achieved that I freely share with the reader here at this web site!

 It is common for a water-based kefir prepared with milk kefir-grains, to contain between 1.5% to 2% alcohol at 2 days fermentation.
 However, alcohol content depends on sugar-type and sugar percentage, including fermentation time and culture-conditions, such as brewing under airlock Vs open brewing Vs brewing in an airtight container.
 Water kefir prepared with good growing SKG contains much less alcohol, about .5% at 2 days.
-I feel that water kefir prepared with traditional SKG produces a healthier product than using milk kefir-grains, and not just because of less alcohol produced.
-But many interesting brews can be prepared with milk kefir-grains nevertheless.
+I feel that water kefir prepared with traditional SKG produces a healthier product than using milk kefir-grains, and not just because of he production of less alcohol.
+However, many interesting brews can be prepared with milk kefir-grains nevertheless.

 Photo shows spent lemon and dried fig [bottom right of picture] after straining a previous batch of water-kefir.
 The purple grains are milk kefir-grains initially, but later transferred in dark grape juice to produce Kefir d'uva, hence the dark red colour of those kefir grains see below.